react-navigation/react-navigation.github.io/website/versioned_docs/version-2.x/screen-tracking.md

 ---
-id: version-2.x-screen-tracking
+id: screen-tracking
 title: Screen tracking
 sidebar_label: Screen tracking
-original_id: screen-tracking
 ---

 This example shows how to do screen tracking and send to Google Analytics.
 The approach can be adapted to any other analytics SDK.

 ## Listening to State Changes